-Mrs. Srikanthy, a housing beneficiary from Kilinochchi district Living in permanent homes with more space and freedom has transformed the lives of families and improved livelihoods as commercial activities such tailoring, fishing net repair, and bicycle repairs can now be carried out in a more secure environment.
+Mrs. Srikanthy, a housing beneficiary from Kilinochchi district

+Bottom Left Image: Storm water drainage system constructed in Puliyampokkanai GN division © UN-Habitat Living in permanent homes with more space and freedom has transformed the lives of families and improved livelihoods as commercial activities such tailoring, fishing net repair, and bicycle repairs can now be carried out in a more secure environment.